michael-griehm/azure-delta-lakehouse/README.md

   - The Primary Key from the Transactional Source System.
 - Surrogate Key
   - The warehouse's Primary Key.
-  - Should be kept to a single field, no compund surrogate keys, because we do not want to have multiple keys on our Fact table to tie back to the Dimensional table.
+  - Should be kept to a single field, no compound surrogate keys, because we do not want to have multiple keys on our Fact table to tie back to the Dimensional table.
-  - Should be an Integer value instead of a Globaly Unique Identifier (GUID) becuase GUID's require 16 bytes where Integers require only 4 bytes.
+  - Should be an Integer value instead of a Globally Unique Identifier (GUID) because GUID's require 16 bytes where Integers require only 4 bytes.
-  - Used to insulate the data warehouse from changes in the Natural Key, such as a new Transactional Source System or acquisition of other companies, therefore should not be a derivitive of the Natural Key(s).
+  - Used to insulate the data warehouse from changes in the Natural Key, such as a new Transactional Source System or acquisition of other companies, therefore should not be a derivative of the Natural Key(s).

 #### Dimension Types